daostack/DAOstack-Hackers-Kit/dutchx-bootstrap/README.md

 Then on a different terminal window (but still in your project folder) you can choose one of the 2:

-1. Run all work with one command:
+1. Run all with one command:
 ```
 npm run launch-local
 ```

+Then open your web browser and type `http://localhost:3000/`

 2. Run the commands one by one as follows: